Yes, America's Anchorman is away, and this is your undocumented anchorman, Mark Stein, filling in, living in the shadows and loving it.

 She shouldn't have been allowed to get away with that, by the way.

-You don't make the statement which brings up this and brings up that and then say you're not going to answer questions on it.
+You don't make the statement, which brings up this and brings up that, and then say you're not going to answer questions on it.

-In any normal uh understanding of a court of law, once you have introduced those topics, you're allowed to be questioned on them.
+In any normal understanding of a court of law, once you have introduced those topics, you're allowed to be questioned on them.

-And uh and and uh and uh the Republicans were foolish to let her get away with that.
+So she shouldn't have been allowed to take the fifth, and the Republicans were foolish to let her get away with that.

 And they should call her back and say that in effect she renounced her Fifth Amendment rights when she did that.